 Citibank: has the benefit of partnering with 7-Eleven and free ATM-finder MoneyPass to outfit its customers with 34,000 ATMs in the country.
 Plus, Citigold cardholders have the bank’s fee for using unaffiliated ATMs waived altogether.
 Citigold members need to maintain $50,000+ in their Citibank accounts or $100,000 in accounts including investment portfolio.

-PNC Bank: Virtual Wallet with Performance Select wipes away all PNC fees and reimburses an unlimited amount of the fees charged by other banks; these benefits of the next-best virtual wallet account are dependent on the city in which you live.
-There is no monthly service fee for PNC’s highest level account if your combined average monthly balance reaches $25,000.
-Otherwise, you’ll be billed $25 each statement cycle.
+PNC Bank: Virtual Wallet with Performance Select waives all PNC fees and reimburses an unlimited amount of the fees charged by other banks.
+The standard Virtual Wallet account may have similar benefits depending on where you live.
+There is no monthly service fee for PNC Performance Select if your combined average monthly balance reaches $5,000.
+Otherwise, you’ll be billed $25.00 each statement cycle.

 A number of brokerage services also issue bank cards that allow you to access cash at ATMs.
-Companies like E*Trade, Charles Schwab and Fidelity—our top online brokers for ETFs with no commissions - generally do not have brick and mortar branches but instead will refund the fees associated with using an unaffiliated ATM for cash withdrawals.
+Companies like E*Trade, Charles Schwab and Fidelity—our top commission-free ETF brokers online—generally do not have brick-and-mortar branches but instead will refund the fees associated with using an unaffiliated ATM for cash withdrawals.
 Charles Schwab will even refund all fees for international transactions while E*Trade and Fidelity charge only a 1 percent fee.